salehi/nginx-cors-gate/README.md

 ### When to Use What

-- **nginx-cors-proxy** (this project): Production environments where you need strict origin validation, wildcard support, and minimal resource usage
+- **nginx-cors-gate** (this project): Production environments where you need strict origin validation, wildcard support, and minimal resource usage
 - **cors-anywhere**: When you need dynamic upstream targets (URL in path) or built-in rate limiting; better for multi-tenant proxy scenarios
 - **nginx-cors-plus / docker-nginx-cors**: Quick local development where security doesn't matter